How Mobile Search works

 This happens because the Mobile Search markup was not generated when the page was cached.

 - Open the page directly on a real mobile device.
+Do not resize the browser after the page already loaded.

-Do not resize the browser after the page has already loaded. - Check the caching plugin and confirm it creates separate cache for Mobile and Desktop.
+- Check the cache plugin and confirm it creates separate cache for Mobile and Desktop.

-- plugin cache
+- cache plugin

 - server cache

-- WpResidence theme cache, if enabled
+- WPResidence theme cache, if enabled

 Mobile Search and Hero Media